Intellectual Property Rights Policy

 - the student work incorporates, relies on or builds on existing intellectual property belonging to the University or a third party

-- A student who wishes to carry out research under an externally-funded research contract, or use existing intellectual property belonging to the University or a third party may be requested to assign his or her intellectual property rights to the University or another party (sponsor) prior to, and as a condition of, commencing work on the research.
+- A student who wishes to carry out research under an externally-funded research contract, or use existing intellectual property belonging to the University or a third party may be requested to assign their intellectual property rights to the University or another party (sponsor) prior to, and as a condition of, commencing work on the research.

-- Before requesting that the student assign his or her intellectual property rights under clause 23 of this policy, the University will provide the student with an explanation of the reasons for the assignment and will advise the student to seek independent advice regarding the assignment.
+- Before requesting that the student assign their intellectual property rights under clause 23 of this policy, the University will provide the student with an explanation of the reasons for the assignment and will advise the student to seek independent advice regarding the assignment.

 - The University will not enter into a contract that prejudices the assessment of a student's academic performance or a student's ownership of copyright in a dissertation, thesis or other assessable work.

-- Where a student has assigned their intellectual property rights with respect to inventions or other potentially commercialisable intellectual property to the University, he or she has the same rights and responsibilities as a staff member, as set out in clauses 11-19 and 29-34 of this policy.
+- Where a student has assigned their intellectual property rights with respect to inventions or other potentially commercialisable intellectual property to the University, they have the same rights and responsibilities as a staff member, as set out in clauses 11-19 and 29-34 of this policy.

 it may be necessary for the University and the student to negotiate shared ownership which is fair to all parties